 If you have been a victim of a hate crime, you may:

-- Feel scared, targeted, and worried that you may be a victim of a hate crime again
+- Feel scared, targeted, and worried if you will be a victim of a hate crime again

 - Lose trust in anyone who is a member of the perpetrator’s group